Conformal blocks and cohomology in genus 0: Key Lemmas

-As in the previous sections $f$ will also denote a polynomial in multiple variables which is symmetric in some variables and vanishes along certain partial diagonals.
-The proof of the next two Lemmas are similar to Lemma ~\ref{mindeg3}. \begin{lemma} Assume $f(t_1, u_1, u_2, u_3, v_1)$ is symmetric in $u_i$'s and vanishes on diagonals of the form $u_1=u_2=t_1$ ( two $u$'s and $t_1$ ) and $u_1=u_2=u_3=v_1$.
+The proofs of the following lemmas are similar that of Lemma ~\ref{mindeg1} and Lemma ~\ref{mindeg3}. \begin{lemma} Assume $f(t_1, u_1, u_2, u_3, v_1)$ is symmetric in $u_i$'s and vanishes on diagonals of the form $u_1=u_2=t_1$ (two $u$'s and $t_1$ ) and $u_1=u_2=u_3=v_1$.
 Then, $f$ has degree at least $3$.

-\end{lemma} \begin{lemma} Assume $f(t_1,u_1,u_2,v_1,v_2)$ is symmetric separately in $u$'s and $v$'s and vanishes on the diagonals of the form $u_1=u_2=t_1$ and $v_1=v_2=u_1$ ( two $v$'s and one $u$).
+\end{lemma} \begin{lemma} Assume $f(t_1,u_1,u_2,v_1,v_2)$ is symmetric separately in $u$'s and $v$'s and vanishes on the diagonals of the form $u_1=u_2=t_1$ and $v_1=v_2=u_1$ (two $v$'s and one $u$).
 Then, $f$ has degree at least $3$. \end{lemma}

-The proof of the next two lemmas are similar to the proof of Lemma ~\ref{mindegk+1}.
+The proofs of the next two lemmas are similar to the proofs of Lemma ~\ref{mindegk+1} and Lemma ~\ref{mindeg1}.